ExLibrisGroup/alma-scheduler/primo-explore-appointment-scheduler/readme.md

 gulp create-package --browserify
 ```

+### Note about sandboxes
-*Note about sandboxes*: Note that the Scheduler Primo Add-on uses the location configuration from the Alma Scheduler Cloud App.
+Note that the Scheduler Primo Add-on uses the location configuration from the Alma Scheduler Cloud App.
 The add-on only supports one set of configuration at a time, so if you don't see the locations you expect in the add-on, simply save the configuration in the Cloud App in the desired Alma environment and the locations in the add-on will update accordingly.

 ## Configuration
 The following configuration parameters are available: